kuckyder2te/KuckyCopter/docs/development/hardware.md

 red = +5V<br>
 yellow = signal<br>

-Kontinuierlicher Strom: 30a<br>
+Continuous stream: 30a<br>
 Berst strom: 30a<br>
 Lixx Batterie: 2 ~ 4s<br>
-Abmessungen: 52*26*7mm<br>
+Dimensions: 52*26*7mm<br>
-Bec Ausgang: 2a/5v<br>
+Bec Output: 2a/5v<br>
-Gewicht: 28g<br>
+Weight: 28g<br>

-Basierend auf blheli Firmware, weiter optimiert für perfekte Antriebsleistung.<br>
+Based on blheli firmware, further optimized for perfect drive performance.<br>
-Niederspannungsschutz, Überhitzungsschutz und Drosselklappen Signal verlustsschutz.<br>
+Low voltage protection, overheating protection and throttle signal loss protection.<br>
-Separate Stromversorgung für mcu und bec, Verbesserung der esc Fähigkeit, magnetische Störungen.<br>
+Separate power supply for mcu and bec, improve esc ability, magnetic interference.<br>
-Die Esc-Parameter können über die Programmkarte oder den Sender konfiguriert werden.<br>
+The Esc parameters can be configured via the program card or the transmitter.<br>
-Drosselbereich kann so konfiguriert werden, dass er mit verschiedenen Empfängern kompatibel ist.<br>
+Throttle range can be configured to be compatible with different receivers.<br>
-Ausgestattet mit integriertem linearen bec oder bec Schalter.<br>
+Equipped with integrated linear bec or bec switch.<br>

 ## Temperatur
 **DS18B20 temperatur sensor**